-Ottawa reveals details of 1st 'green bond' sale | CBC News

-Bonds pay a yield of 2.25 per cent and are intended to pay for projects with clear environmental benefits

-Federal officials are set to unveil details of the government's first sale of a green bond, in which more than $5 billion was raised by investors to pay for infrastructure developments with "unambiguous environmental benefits."
+What's a green bond?
+And why did the federal government just sell $5B worth of them | CBC News

+At offer price, bonds will pay investors 2.25% per year and help fund environmentally conscious projects

+The federal government raised $5 billion from investors this week in its first ever sale of a so-called green bond, an increasingly popular investment vehicle that promises to combat climate change while making money, too.

-Ottawa announced its plans to issue green bonds in the 2021 federal budget, but the first actual sale of such products closed on Tuesday.
+Ottawa announced its plans to issue green bonds in the 2021 federal budget, but the first actual sale of a federal government-backed bond closed on Tuesday.

-Tourism Minister Randy Boissonnault, Environment Minister Steven Guilbeault and Associate Minister of Finance Rachel Bendayan will explain more details of the sale at a press conference in Ottawa starting at 1:15 p.m.
-ET.
+"During the time I was an environmental activist, you had to convince people to pay attention to climate change," Environment Minister Steven Guilbeault said Wednesday.

+"Those days are pretty much over.
+Today's announcement is proof that an economic win is an environmental win."

-The initial offering called for $5 billion worth of bonds that will mature in December 2029.
-Bloomberg data suggests the bonds had a 2.25 per cent coupon on them, meaning they will pay investors that much every year for the next seven years before their initial investment is returned to them in 2029.
+The bond offering called for $5 billion worth of bonds that will mature in December 2029.
+The bonds had a 2.25 per cent coupon on them, meaning they will pay investors that much every year for the next 7.5 years before their initial investment is paid back in 2029.

 That yield is about 0.25 percentage points higher than regular government debt of a similar time frame is offering, which gives the bonds a so-called greenium over other investments.